1st Armoured Division (United Kingdom): Battle of France

 The first elements of the 2nd Armoured Brigade reached the Somme around 01:00 on 24 May.
 Two tanks were lost due to anti-tank mines, and the brigade found the bridges to be well-guarded.
 A few hours later, the brigade was reinforced with the 4th Battalion, Border Regiment, and a second attempt was made against three crossings.
 Numerous tanks and men were lost attempting to reach two, with the attacks repulsed.
 At Ailly-sur-Somme, near Amiens, men from the 4th Borderers secured a bridgehead.
 The bridge was destroyed, the attack called off, and the Borderers withdrawn.
 By the end of the day, the division was ordered to hold its positions.
 On 26 May, after receiving orders from London to come under French command and the division having finally completed its landing in France, Evans was ordered to split his force.
 The 2nd Armoured Brigade moved to Biencourt to support the French 2nd Light Cavalry Division, while the 3rd Armoured Brigade went to Buigny to supplement the French 5th Light Cavalry Division.
 The following day, this force began the Battle of Abbeville on dug-in German positions guarding several bridgeheads.
 Tank attacks, without infantry or other supporting arms, resulted in the division losing 65 tanks.
 Fifty-five more suffered mechanical breakdowns, due to the lack of maintenance since landing.

 Over the following days, the Dunkirk evacuation rescued the BEF.
 The 1st Armoured Division and the remaining British forces in France, assisted the French with holding a defensive line along the Somme; the French now appreciating the division could not force a bridge crossing due to the way it was organised and equipped.
 On 5 June, elements of the division assisted the 51st (Highland) Infantry Division near Oisemont and lost several tanks.
-The next day, the division repelled further German attacks and 44 took prisoners.
+The next day, the division repelled further German attacks and captured 44 prisoners.
 It then came under the command of the French Tenth Army and the remnants of the division started to concentrate, with the instruction to launch a counterattack into the southern flank of the renewed German advance.
 No significant attack occurred, and the division withdrew beyond the Seine on 8 June.
 In the final stages of the campaign, Britain attempted to reinforce France with a second BEF while the French considered a national redoubt in Brittany that would include the division.
 Shortly afterwards, the proposal was rejected, all British forces were ordered to withdraw from France and the 1st Armoured Division was directed to Cherbourg.
 The 2nd Armoured Brigade's tanks were put aboard trains but never arrived.
 The 3rd Armoured Brigade's remaining 26 tanks moved by road.
 Between 16 and 18 June, now under the command of Lieutenant-General James Marshall-Cornwall's Norman Force, the division was withdrawn from Brest, Cherbourg, and Saint-Nazaire in Operation Aerial, and returned to the UK with just 13 tanks.